Hi-C (genomic analysis technique): Formaldehyde cross-linking

 Cell and nuclear membranes are highly permeable to formaldehyde.
 Formaldehyde cross-linking is frequently employed for the detection and quantification of DNA-protein and protein-protein interactions.
 Of interest in the context of Hi-C, and all 3C-based methods, is the ability of formaldehyde to capture cis chromosomal interactions between distal segments of chromatin.
 It does so by forming covalent links between spatially adjacent chromatin segments.
 Formaldehyde can react with macromolecules in two steps: first it reacts with a nucleophilic group on a DNA base for example, and forms a methylol adduct, which is then converted to a Schiff base.
 In the second step, the Schiff base, which can decompose rapidly, forms a methylene bridge with another functional group on another molecule.
 It can also make this methylene bridge with a small molecule in solution such as glycine, which is used in excess to quench formaldehyde in Hi-C. Quenchers can typically exert an effect on formaldehyde from outside the cell.
 A key feature of this two-step formaldehyde crosslinking reaction is that all the reactions are reversible, which is vital for chromatin capture.

 Crosslinking is a pivotal step of the chromatin capture workflow as the functional readout of the technique is the frequency at which two genomic regions are crosslinked to each other.
 Thus, the standardization of this step is important and for that, one must consider potential sources of variation.
 Presence of serum, which contains a high concentration of protein, in culture media can decrease the effective concentration of formaldehyde available for chromatin crosslinking, by sequestering it in the culture media.
 Therefore, in cases where serum is used in culture, it should be removed for the crosslinking step.
 The nature of cells, i.e., whether they are suspension or adherent, is also a pertinent consideration for the crosslinking step.
 Adherent cells bind to surfaces with the help of molecular mechanisms of cytoskeletons.
-It has been shown that there is a link between cytoskeleton-maintained nucelear and cellular morphology which, if altered, may negatively impact global nuclear organization.
+It has been shown that there is a link between cytoskeleton-maintained nuclear and cellular morphology which, if altered, may negatively impact global nuclear organization.
 Adherent cells therefore, should be crosslinked while still attached to their culture surface.